rocket-icon

 Here is a blueprint for you to get started with implementing your PDP.

 The first step is to figure out what is the gap that you need to fill.
-You can conduct a Training Needs Analysis (TNA) that will not only help you understand the missing skills but also which of the employees need to be trained first.
-This analysis further prioritizes your organizational goals before anything else.
+You can conduct a Training Needs Analysis (TNA) that will help you understand not only the missing skills but also which of the employees need to be trained first.
+This analysis further prioritises your organisational goals before anything else.
 Subsequently, all the training efforts can be streamlined to achieve maximum benefits.

 A PDP shouldn't just focus on the current growth opportunities but should also consider how it will grow over the next five or ten years.
 A few questions you need to keep in mind here are: